 Another challenge is addressing needs of people with disabilities.
 They must be able to pay for their rides at the validators too.

-Author: Eugene Lishak, Associate, Canada, Payments Consulting Network.
+Author: Eugene Lishak, Associate, Toronto, Payments Consulting Network.

 If you found this article helpful and would be interested in reading similar articles by our consulting team, please subscribe to our newsletter.